Skip to main content

 Yes.
 All 50 states require private insurance to cover autism treatment, with ABA as the benchmark, and all 50 cover ABA through Medicaid for children who qualify.
 Under Medicaid's EPSDT rule, children under 21 are entitled to all medically necessary services, including ABA.

-Coverage on paper does not always mean access in practice.
-Some plans cap the number of hours or set age limits, and because Medicaid pays providers less, Medicaid families often face the longest waits.
-In 2026, several states moved to trim Medicaid reimbursement for ABA after their spending on the therapy climbed sharply.
-North Carolina alone spent 505 million dollars on ABA in 2025, up from under 2 million five years earlier.
+Having coverage on paper is not the same as getting care.
+Plans often cap hours or set age limits, and Medicaid families tend to wait longest because Medicaid pays providers less.
+Several states cut Medicaid reimbursement for ABA in 2026 after spending climbed sharply.
+North Carolina's ABA spending alone hit 505 million dollars in 2025, up from under 2 million just five years before.

 How long do families wait for ABA therapy?